Knee pain affects up to 25% of runners, making it one of the most common complaints among both beginners and experienced athletes

 Complete rest rarely helps overuse injuries.
 Reduce mileage by 50% and eliminate speed work for one to two weeks while monitoring symptoms.
 If pain improves, gradually increase training.
 Persistent pain beyond two weeks warrants professional evaluation.

-Mild discomfort that does not alter your gait and resolves within an hour post-run generally permits continued training.
+Mild discomfort that does not alter your gait and resolves within an hour post-run generally permits you to continue training.
 Pain that worsens during runs, causes limping, or persists requires rest and assessment.

 Stretching alone rarely prevents knee pain.
 Strengthening exercises targeting quadriceps, glutes, and hip stabilizers prove more effective.
 Foam rolling the IT band, quadriceps, and hip flexors complements strength work.